lusend/website-v2/src/pages/faculty/proposal/int.md

 ![Filler Header Image](https://liberty-sa.terradotta.com/_customtags/ct_Image.cfm?Image_ID=26354){.header}

-As faculty, you are integrally involved in equipping Liberty students to be fully prepared to meet their futures in a globalizing marketplace.
+As faculty, your involvement is integral in equipping Liberty students to be fully prepared to meet their futures in a globalizing marketplace.
 LU Send works with you to create cross-cultural opportunities that contribute to your students’ development as lifelong learners and Champions for Christ, wherever their journey takes them.

 :::